History of education in Texas: Gilmer-Aikin Act of 1949

 After Beauford H. Jester, a Democrat, was re-elected to a second term as governor in 1948, he collaborated with A. M. Aikin Jr. to pass the most extensive education reforms in state history through the Gilmer-Aikin Act.
 It was the first comprehensive system for public school funding in Texas.
 It was a series of three bills that significantly impacted Texas education by raising teacher salaries, consolidating school districts, and providing state funding for equalization.
 The reform also established the Texas Education Agency and guaranteed all Texas children the opportunity to attend public school for twelve years with a minimum of 175 actual teaching days per year.
 The laws consolidated 4,500 rural school districts into 2,900 more efficient administrative units.
 The pay scale for teachers was raised, with a minimum annual salary of $2000.
 Local taxes were supplemented with state money to equalize spending across the new school districts.
 Districts could obtain more money by decreasing non-attendance.
 Aid to rural schools was increased from $28 million biannually to $36 million biannually.
 The same pay scales applied to Ango, Hispanic and Black teachers.
 The new laws did not affect higher education.
 Nor did they apply to private schools or parochial schools operated by the Catholic Church.
 The laws did not change the legal requirement for segregation of Black schools.
 Hispanic students mostly attended all-Hispanic schools, although their segregation was not required by law.

-Consolidation threatened to anger the rural folk who lost their own little schools, But the towns fought back and won by building. a sports community around the new school, creating a new sense of broader identity, with new excitement on Friday night and endless conversation the rest of the week.
+Consolidation threatened to anger the people who lost their own little schools, but the towns fought back and won by building.
+A sports community around the new school, creating a new sense of broader identity, with new excitement on Friday night and endless conversation the rest of the week.